MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 The [AdaptiveCards Designer](https://adaptivecards.io/designer) provides an interactive card builder where you can see the resulting card JSON data.

 ## Create an AdaptiveCard
-You can create adaptive cards using `proxy pattern` helper classes in the [SDK](https://docs.microsoft.com/adaptive-cards/), or by directly using JSON following the [schema](https://docs.microsoft.com/adaptive-cards/authoring-cards/card-schema).
+You can create adaptive cards using `proxy pattern` helper classes in the [SDK](https://docs.microsoft.com/adaptive-cards/), or by directly using JSON (check out the [Schema Explorer](https://adaptivecards.io/explorer/) for details).

 >[!IMPORTANT]
 > 1. The speak object of an adaptive card must be copied to the Message for Cortana to speak the text.